-The coffee jelly, dessert version, was posted three and a half years ago.
-Here is coffee jelly, beverage version.
-It was a very hot day, what can I say?
+This coffee jelly beverage recipe was originally published in September 15, 2009, a very hot day.
 I wanted coffee but the thought of drinking something hot just didn’t appeal to me.
 Neither did the thought of all that sugar in the usual iced coffee concoctions.
 A glass of coffee jelly drink is cold, refreshing, definitely not boring, and sweet but only slightly so.

 Cold milk is the recommended to get all the undiluted goodness of the coffee jelly beverage.
 I do not recommend adding ice to the glass since ice will make the milk bland.

-- 1 box of almond-flavored gelatin (I used Alsa)
+- 1 box unflavored gelatin - (I used Alsa)

-- 3 tablespoons very strong brewed coffee (or 3 heaping tsps. of good instant coffee)
+- 3 tablespoons very strong brewed coffee - or more (or 4 heaping teaspoons or more of good instant coffee)

-- 3 cup very cold milk the pour and drink kind
+- 3 cups ice cold milk - the pour and drink kind

-Prepare the gelatin according to package directions but reduce the amount of water by about 1/5 for a firmer jelly.
-Stir in the coffee or coffee granules.
+- Prepare the gelatin according to package directions but reduce the amount of water by about 1/5 for a firmer jelly.
+Stir in the coffee (and sugar, if using unsweetened gelatin).